The Rise of the Skintellectual: A Brand Manager’s Playbook for Science-Led Claims, Clarity, and Conversion

 • First, brands must practice real transparency.
 Listing ingredients is not enough.
 Brands need to explain why each ingredient is included, how much is used, and what it actually does.
 Claims should be connected to real studies and clear explanations.

 • Second, brands must be accountable.
 Every promise should be backed by evidence.
 Every message should have substance.
 Shortcuts are quickly exposed by informed customers.
+See also: how accurate is AI skin analysis.

 • Third, brands must stand for clear values.
 Many customers choose brands that reflect their priorities.
 These often include sustainability, inclusivity, and strong respect for science.